What is the Hill Country Ride for AIDS?

 The first official JoyRide of the new Ride season, the Cocoa Social is a laid-back, supported but casual ride in early February and consists of a light and joyful bike ride and hot cocoa with the ride family!
 We provide the marshmallows!
 Save the date - this year it is on February 5th, 2022!

 When is the Ride?

-April 24th, 2021.
-For a more detailed look at Ride weekend, click here.
+April 30th, 2022.
+For a more detailed look at typical Ride weekend, click here.

 Where do the events take place?

-Friday Night Opening Ceremonies is on the Friday night before the Ride and takes place at the First United Method Church’s Family Life Center.
+Friday Night Opening Ceremonies is on the Friday night before the Ride and often takes place at the First United Method Church’s Family Life Center.
 The Ride is at Krause Springs.
-In a virtual year, these events are observed differently.
-In 2021, Friday Night Opening Ceremonies will be conducted on Zoom.
-2021 Ride Day will NOT be held at Krause Springs.
-However, the HCRA will offer a DIY (your own pace and time) ride route that includes our Mile of Silence red flags and goes through Pease Park in downtown Austin.
 Full details will be sent out to registered participants.